Making a Sales Call at the Prospective Client’s Home

 - How to measure, cut and install linear trim in bulk

 - How to transport building materials in your truck

 For this article, let’s start with making a sales call.
 What will greatly increase your chances of closing the sale?
 In my opinion, if you record and follow these steps, your chances of getting the job are pretty good.

 Here’s an example of how you might write up a process about how to make an appointment with a prospective client and conduct the sales visit.

 1. Fill out the lead sheet.

 The lead sheet, optimistically called the Probable Purchaser Form, is a quick way to fill out the information you receive from your prospective client.
 Make a point to fill it out completely and to make notes at the end.
 Use another sheet of paper if you need to.
 Whether you are doing the selling yourself or handing this off to a salesperson, put all your thoughts down on paper as soon as you finish talking to the prospective client.
-You can get a free copy of this form by signing up for a free membership at Scientific Remodeling System.
+You can get a copy of this form by signing up for an Intermediate or higher membership at Scientific Remodeling System.

 2. Research the prospective client